google/mechahamster/docs/src/programmers_guide/overview.md

 MechaHamster has a number of parts and components.
 This document is intended to make it easier to find the pieces you're looking for!

+# Downloading Source Code
+Sorce code for MechaHamster is available for download from [Github.][]

 # Directory Layout
 The bulk of the project exists in the `/Assets/Hamster` directory.
 Some other useful paths to know about for the project include: